Hoops Creating Hope

 Crossover is committed to the idea that India is uniquely different than where basketball has been previously expanded, due in large part to the cultural priority of education far outweighing athletics.
 It is with this potential for academic as well as athletic success for children that Crossover finds its connection.
 The key to integrating sport within the community will be its emphasis on the provision for educational prospects.
 Crossover participants will not only be educated in a non-biased way as to opportunities that currently exist and how to achieve those goals, but will also be supported in their endeavors inside and outside of India once they graduate the program.
 We are not just preparing athletes and helping to increase education rates, we are helping prepare future leaders for Indian communities.

-We have gone from an initial volunteer faculty of three members to last year having thirteen volunteers traveling to India.
-Our plans for this year include having seventeen volunteer faculty members who will help conduct seven various sessions that the students will rotate between.
+We have gone from an initial volunteer faculty of three members to last year over 20 volunteers traveling to India.
+Our volunteer faculty members help conduct seven various sessions that the students will rotate between.
 They include individual, team, and defensive drills along with classroom sessions on the Pyramid of Success, nutrition, home conditioning, and yoga.
 All of these are tied together through the over-arching themes of leadership, character, teamwork, and communication in helping students become empowered to self-advocate and be enthusiastic about the path of continuing in education.
 We continue to be an organization with no paid employees.

 The success we have had is shown in both piloting our 'Hoops Creating Hope' program with 45 students in Chennai (2012) and this past summer (July 2013), when we worked with nearly 250 students, (2/3 of them being girls) and partnered with American International School of Chennai to run a phenomenal program.
-To date, we already have an 950% increase in students from Teach For India classrooms registered for summer 2014 (from 20 to 210) after proof of impact is still being seen in the initial classroom seven months after the program.
-We have put a self-imposed limit of 450 students this year as to ensure maintaining of quality and energy.
+In 2014, we had a 950% increase in students from Teach For India classrooms and the proof of impact is still being seen in the initial classroom seven months after the program.
+We put a self-imposed limit of 450 students in 2014 as to ensure maintaining of quality and energy.

 As we look at ways to do more to impact our students, we plan to host our first Crossover Sport in Education Conference one-day event in collaboration with American International School Chennai for all school leaders, coaches, and educators in India to attend without cost.
 This is a chance to go beyond the initial piece of sport being connected to teach life skills and actually showing how it impacts educational success.